IDI-Systems/acre2/docs/wiki/user/vehicle-intercom.md

 Vehicle intercom consists of two separate networks depending on the vehicle type: crew and pax intercom.
 Intercom gives the ability to speak to other players within the same network using a headset.
 This allows them to communicate without the disturbance of the vehicle's noise.

 While *crew intercom* is limited to crew members and players in cargo positions cannot have access to it, *pax intercom* can be accessed by both crew and pax.
 This allows the crew to communicate with the pax if such network exist.
-In order to connect to the *pax intercom*, ACE3 Interaction Menu is needed: simply interact with the vehicle when being in a seat with access to *paxr intercom* and select connect. *Crew intercom* is automatically assigned to players in "crew" positions.
+In order to connect to the *pax intercom*, ACE3 Interaction Menu is needed: simply interact with the vehicle when being in a seat with access to *pax intercom* and select connect. *Crew intercom* is automatically assigned to players in "crew" positions.

 Vehicle intercom system allows for an easier communication among crew members of a vehicle that has intercom functionality.
 It functions just like intercom in real life vehicles, giving the crew ability to speak to each other using a headset.
 Each station has three configurations: